EinavFerrera/MapMyJourney/README.md

    - Ensure PostgreSQL is installed and running locally.
    - Create a PostgreSQL database and user.
-   - Update the database connection details in the code (e.g., user, host, database, password, port).
+   - Update the database connection details in the "..env" file (e.g., user, host, database, password, port).
+   - Rename the "..env" file to ".env"

 4. **Run the application:**